jonahkane/readMeGenerator/README.md

 (https://opensource.org/licenses/MIT)
 A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

-- Please refer to the license information in the repo if applicable.

 ## Questions

-If you have questions on this project you can find me on Github at https://github.com/jonahkane or please feel free to email me at jonahtkane@gmail.com
+If you have questions on this project you can find me on Github at https://github.com/JonahKane or please feel free to email me at JonahTKane@gmail.com